nismod/ukpopulation/README.md

 ## Extrapolate SNPP using NPP data
 TODO...

-## Construct a SNPP variant by applying NPP variant to a specific LAD
+## Construct an SNPP variant by applying NPP variant to a specific LAD
 TODO...

+## Extrapolating an SNPP variant